Boerger received her formative musical training from pianist Annie

 served as guest conductor, adjudicator, and clinician at festivals and

 conferences in several U.S. cities, in Quebec City, and in Mar del

-soprano with the Manhattan-based Renaissance ensemble Pomerium, having also toured as a guest soprano with
+soprano with the Manhattan-based, Renaissance ensemble Pomerium, also touring with

 the Rose Ensemble of St. Paul.
 Boerger's self-published choral arrangements